Bronte College

-Bronte College is a private, co-educational day and boarding high school, located in Mississauga, Ontario, Canada.
-Founded in 1991, Bronte College offers the Ontario Secondary School Diploma (OSSD) to grades 9 through 12.
-The International Baccalaureate (IB) Diploma Programme is offered in Grade 11 and 12 and Advanced Placement (AP) is offered in Grade 12.
-The school is located in the heart of Mississauga close to shopping malls, public transit and just 20 minutes to the international airport.
+Bronte College Bronte College is a private, co-educational day and boarding high school located in Mississauga, Ontario, Canada.
+Established in 1991, the school offers the Ontario Secondary School Diploma (OSSD) for students in grades 9 through 12.
+Advanced Placement (AP) courses are available to Grade 12 students.
+Situated in central Mississauga, the campus is conveniently close to shopping malls, public transit, and is approximately 20 minutes from Toronto Pearson International Airport.

 Campus and residence

 Bronte College is located at 88 Bronte College Court.
-The building boasts modern facilities including a library, auditorium, indoor gymnasium, fitness centre, outdoor field and full-service cafeteria.
+The building has facilities including a library, auditorium, indoor gymnasium, fitness centre, outdoor field and full-service cafeteria.
 The eight (8) floor student residence is conveniently located in the same building as the school.
 There are four floors designated for female students and four floors designated for male students.
 The residence offers majority single rooms.
 A homestay program is offered as an extension to the residence building.